Are there benefits to c-section scar massages? Do scar tissue massages help?

 - For those sticking points, pinch the skin and roll the scar a little bit with your fingers, see if you can get it to lift up and unstick.

-- Working on the muscle layers now, place your fingers on the scar and sink them in, using that up and down, side to side motion go from hip to hip.
+- Working on the muscle layers now, place your fingers on the scar and sink them in.
+Use that up and down, side to side motion and go from hip to hip.
 Work it in a clockwise motion and a counter-clockwise motion.
 Pay extra attention to those sticking points.

 You’re going to progress and regress as needed.
 So if it feels like too much, back off, it should never hurt.
 It might feel weird, but it should not feel painful.
 Listen to your body, you’re looking for feedback signs as you do this.